umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 ![settings-screen](images/settings-screen.png)

+Depending on the authentication method of the service,
+- `OAuth1`
+- `OAuth2` (default)
+- `ApiKey`

+the interface provides two methods for retrieving the value of the access token or the API key:
+- `GetToken`
+- `GetApiKey`

 ## Usage

 In the following, you can learn more about how to use the Umbraco Authorized Services package.

 ### App Creation

-Services that this package is intended to support will offer an OAuth authentication and authorization flow against an "app".
+Services that this package is intended to support will offer an OAuth2 default authentication and authorization flow against an "app".
 The developer will need to create this "app" with the service.
 By doing this, information such as the "client ID" and "client secret" can be applied to the configuration.

+In addition, the package supports integration with OAuth1 or Api key based authentication and authorization services.

 ### Installation